4 tips and 1 tool that will help you perfect your slide design

 We also think it’s helpful to think of your presentation slides as broadcasting information the way a radio transmission does.
 There’s the signal and then there’s noise.
 Your signal, or message, is susceptible to interference.
 This can distort the communication and diminish the audience’s ability to discern meaning and intent.

-We developed the Glance Test in conjunction with Glenn Hughes at KLA Tencor.
+We developed The Glance Test™ in conjunction with Glenn Hughes at KLA Tencor.
 It is a litmus test for the readability of slides.
 It allows you to quantify the effectiveness of slides as a glance media by calculating a signal-to-noise ratio for each slide.
 In particular, the Glance Test focuses on the singularity of the message, its audience relevance, the clarity of its visual elements, the data presented, the helpfulness of diagrams, its arrangement, and the animation used.

 Before you present, you should evaluate each slide in your presentation using the criteria in the Glance Test.
 If an attribute on the slide takes away from the slide’s clarity, fill in the “noise” bubble.
 If the attribute helps the meaning come through clearly, fill in the “signal” bubble.
-Then total up each column—the higher the signal, the clearer the slide.
+Then total up each column — the higher the signal, the clearer the slide.
 Rework any items that contribute to the noise.

-If you want to make good slides for your presentation and ensure you design slides which pass the Glance Test, focus on the following aspects while you are creating them.
+If you want to make good slides for your presentation and ensure you design slides which pass The Glance Test, focus on the following aspects while you are creating them.

 Always keep in mind your ultimate goal: making your information easy to digest and understand.
 Trying to say too much will confuse your audience and cause you to fail the Glance Test from the start.
 Restraint is crucial:

-• On the macro-level, always know your Big Idea.
+• On the macro-level, always know your Big Idea™.
 We’re talking about the goal of the presentation.
 This is also called the controlling idea, the gist, the takeaway, the thesis statement.
 Every single piece content needs to support this larger mission, so double check that it does.

 • Limit yourself to one idea per slide.
 Break-up complicated, multi-part concepts on separate slides and eliminate distractions for the audience, by directing them to focus on key messages and data.
-Remember, if the information doesn’t directly ladder up to your big idea, kill it.
+Remember, if the information doesn’t directly ladder up to your Big Idea, kill it.

 This might seem obvious, but every presentation should be designed with your audience in mind.
 However, it gets deeper and more specific than you might anticipate.
 Every slide, every piece of information you’re presenting should attempt to speak to your audiences’ needs, concerns, and fears.
 You want to talk to them in a way that builds trust and establishes emotional connections.
 You want to anticipate their questions and their resistance.
 Many people take the audience into account on a macro-level, but if you’re committed to your audience, you’ll keep a persona slide at the beginning of your deck as you’re designing your presentation.
 Then you can refer to it as you’re editing each slide.